chintash/aws-Doc/aws_ec2.md

 Secure login information for your instances using key pairs (AWS stores the public key, and you store the private key in a secure place)

 ## Amazon EBS
-Storage volumes for temporary data that’s deleted when you stop or terminate your instance, known as Instance store volumes
+Persistent storage volumes for your data using Amazon Elastic Block Store (Amazon EBS), known as Amazon EBS volumes

 ## Instance store volumes
 Persistent storage volumes for your data using Amazon Elastic Block Store (Amazon EBS), known as Amazon EBS volumes